 On the other hand, there are cases where your metal roof might not require an underlayment.
 This is when you’re choosing to install your roofing materials over your patio space or placing your metal roof directly over your asphalt one.
 In these cases, the underlay is unnecessary because the existing roof is already acting as a buffer.

 If you’re looking to learn more about metal roofing and what’s needed to make installation the most effective, reach out to American Metal Roofs of Northern Wisconsin.
 Our roofing contractors in De Pere, WI, have years of experience working with these materials and know better than anyone else how to get you the results you’re after.
-They’ll take their time assessing your home and will help you determine whether or not your metal roofing needs an underlayment to go with your new installation.
+They’ll take their time inspecting your metal roof and will help you determine whether or not your metal roofing needs an underlayment to go with your new installation.